A mathematical framework for operational fine tunings: Examples of operational fine tunings

-\item \emph{Time symmetry}.
-An \emph{operationally} time symmetric theory is a theory where the predictive and retrodictive formalisms are mathematically identical, thus providing the same statistics (operational equivalence).
-The assumption of time symmetry requires this property to also hold at the ontological level.
-More precisely, let us denote with $r_1$ the input to a preparation $P$ and $u_1$ its output, and with $r_2$ the input to a measurement $M$ and $u_2$ its output.
-An operational theory $\mathcal{T}$ has \emph{operational} time symmetry if for every experiment $E$ involving a choice of preparation $\text{r}_1=r_1$ with associated outcome $\text{u}_1=u_1$ and a choice of measurement $\text{r}_2=r_2$ with associated outcome $\text{u}_2=u_2$, there exists another experiment $E',$ where the choice of preparation is $\text{r}_1=r_2$ with associated outcome $\text{u}_1=u_2$ and the choice of measurement is $\text{r}_2=r_1$ with associated outcome $\text{u}_2=u_1,$ that provides the same statistics of $E,$ as depicted in figure \ref{TimeSymmetryExperiment}.
-Quantum theory is an example of an operational time symmetric theory.
-Time symmetry requires that operational time symmetry implies ontological time symmetry,
+More precisely, we consider a preparation device that prepares a system and has both a controllable input and an observed output.
+Let $C_1$ be the controlled input to the preparation and $O_1$ its observed output.
+In addition, let $C_2$ be the input to a measurement device and $O_2$ its output.
+A theory has \emph{operational} time symmetry if for every experiment $E$ involving a choice of preparation $C_1=c_1$ with associated outcome $O_1=o_1$ and a choice of measurement $C_2=c_2$ with associated outcome $O_2=o_2$, there exists another experiment $E',$ where the choice of preparation is $C_1=c_2$ with associated outcome $O_1=o_2$ and the choice of measurement is $C_2=c_1$ with associated outcome $O_2=o_1,$ that provides the same statistics as $E,$ \textit{i.e.}